ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 I want to give credit to the following developers who published useful informations I used in building this project:
 + FusedVR https://www.youtube.com/watch?v=4EWPUdE_kqU
 + Roberto Lopez Mendez https://blogs.unity3d.com/2017/10/18/mobile-inside-out-vr-tracking-now-readily-available-on-your-phone-with-unity/
++ Reddit user st6315 provided me with a mesh for the vikingVillage app and posted usefull informations.

 # Support this Project: